llamanodes/web3-proxy/README.md

 Web3_proxy is a fast caching and load balancing proxy for web3 (Ethereum or similar) JsonRPC servers.

 **Under construction!** This code is under active development.
-The basics seem to work, but theres lots of tests and features to write still.
+If you want to run this proxy youself, send me a message on [Twitter](twitter.com/StittsHappening) and I can explain things that aren't documented yet.
+Most RPC methods are supported, but filters are coming soon.
+And of course, more tests are always needed.

 Signed transactions (eth_sendRawTransaction) are sent in parallel to the configured private RPCs (eden, ethermine, flashbots, etc.).